The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor decide which treatment you need.

 N0 means there are no lymph nodes containing cancer cells.

-N1 means there are cancer cells in one or more nearby lymph nodes (such as along the bile duct or the main blood vessels to the liver).
+N1 means there are cancer cells in one to three nearby lymph nodes (such as along the bile duct or the main blood vessels to the liver).

-N2 means there are cancer cells in lymph nodes further away from the gallbladder.
+N2 means there are cancer cells in four or more nearby lymph nodes.

 M stages - whether the cancer has spread to a different part of the body (metastasis)